List of songs recorded by Arijit Singh

 In 2015, Singh made his Tamil debut with the song "Neeye Vaazhkai Enben" from the film Pugazh.
 From the film Roy he sang "Sooraj Dooba Hain".
 Composed by Amaal Mallik and penned by Kumaar, it won him his 2nd Filmfare Award.
 He also sang "Agar Tum Saath Ho" with Alka Yagnik, from the movie Tamasha which is composed by A. R. Rahman and written by Irshad Kamil.
 From Khamoshiyan he sang the title track and two other songs.
 He also sang the title track of Hamari Adhuri Kahani for Jeet Ganguli.

 Besides working with Chirantan Bhatt on "Teri Meri Kahaani" and Sachin–Jigar on "Chunar", he also lent his voice to "Saware" from Phantom.
 Arijit was the lead vocalist on the soundtrack of the film Dilwale.
 He sang "Janam Janam" and "Gerua" with Antara Mitra and the dance number "Tukur Tukur".

-In 2016, he made his Gurati debut with the song "Satrangi Re" from the film Wrong Side Raju.
+In 2016, he made his Gujarati debut with the song "Satrangi Re" from the film Wrong Side Raju.
 He sang "Soch Na Sake" from Airlift, "Sanam Re" - the title track of the movie Sanam Re, composed and written by Mithoon and "Yeh Fitoor Mera" written by Swanand Kirkire and composed by Amit Trivedi from Fitoor.
 He was the key vocalist in the movies Raaz Reboot and Ae Dil Hai Mushkil.
 From Raaz Reboot he sang "Lo Maan Liya", the mellow melody "Raaz Aakhein Teri" and "Yaad Hain Na".
 He rendered "Channa Mereya" and "Ae Dil Hai Mushkil" from Ae Dil Hai Mushkil.
 Singh delivered another chartbuster hit "Nashe Si Chadh Gayi" from Befikre.
 He performed "Naina" from Dangal, composed by Pritam and penned by Amitabh Bhattacharya.

 In 2017, he sang the romantic duet "Zaalima" from the movie Raees.
 He lent his voice for "Roke Na Ruke Naina", composed by Amaal Mallik from the film Badrinath Ki Dulhania and the love ballad "Phir Bhi Tumko Chaahunga", composed by Mithoon, with lyrics by Manoj Muntashir from Half Girlfriend.
 He was the lead vocalist on the film Raabta singing "Ik Vaari Aa", composed by Pritam, lyrics are penned by Amitabh Bhattacharya.
 Singh was the lead singer of the Jagga Jasoos Soundtrack singing "Ullu ka Pattha", "Galti Se Mistake", "Jhumri Talaiyya" and also "Phir Wahi".
 All songs have been composed by Pritam and written by Amitabh Bhattacharya.
 He also sang "Hawayein" from Jab Harry Met Sejal.